norm8332/QDTech_8266/README.md

   It is for use with the Arduino IDE ESP board manager add-on. that can fe found here: https://github.com/esp8266/Arduino

-  The initialisation sequence comes from Henning Karlsen's UTFT library

   Using the hardware SPI pins is highly recommeneded.